cc-daveloper/mist.io_mist-cloudify-example/README.md

 Now enter your account page (https://mist.io/account) and create a token on the API TOKENS tabs.

-The kubernetes example scripts are made for a coreos beta image (http://thecloudmarket.com/image/ami-4f4acd3c--coreos-beta-991-2-0) of AWS Ireland and will create c1.medium instances.
+The kubernetes example scripts are made for a coreos beta image (http://thecloudmarket.com/image/ami-4f4acd3c--coreos-beta-991-2-0) of AWS Ireland and will create c1.medium instances (http://aws.amazon.com/ec2/previous-generation/).
 There is also support for other linux distribution using the recommended [scripts from kubernetes repo](https://github.com/kubernetes/kubernetes/tree/master/docs/getting-started-guides/docker-multinode)

 Check the blueprint file inputs section and fill